skoshiwosh/makeslate/README.md

 User enters slate data both from SlateWin and Slater widgets.
 I did this intentionally although future versions should either have all data input into Slater widget directly or entered externally from a separate object which accesses Slater widget object.
 If the latter, then Slater can be created entirely using QPainter and saved as QImage.
 Slate generator could then run either as batch process or GUI.
 Studio environment configuration that is used for other applications should definitely be incorporated to further automate and/or enforce filesystem standards and naming conventions.

-User must press return key after typing entries inside SlateWin in order for data to be set in corresponding field inside main Slater widget.
-Entries made within main Slater do not require user to press return (because no signal needs to be emitted).
-The Movie Title needs to be set from either the Show field within SlaterWin or using SHOW environment variable that is presumably set externally.
+User can press <Update Slate> in SlaterWin to send all entries from SlaterWin to Slater.
+Alternatively, user can send individual entries to Slater widget by pressing <Return> key on any field entered from SalterWin.
+Entries made within main Slater do not require user to press <Return> (because no signal needs to be emitted).
+The "Movie Title" needs to be set from either the Show field within SlaterWin or using SHOW environment variable that is presumably set externally.
 User sets Thumbnail image in Slater widget using <Load Thumbnail> button from SlateWin.
 Other fields in Slater can be entered directly.
-However Shot and Artist fields might also be set using SlateWin or initialized with respective environment variables.
+Shot and Artist fields might also be initialized with respective environment variables.